rspeer/wordfreq/SUNSET.md

 ## Information that used to be free became expensive

+Before I wrote this page, I'd been looking at how I would run the tool that updates wordfreq's data sources.

 wordfreq is not just concerned with formal printed words.
 It collected more conversational language usage from two sources in particular: Twitter and